Celebrate Kiama’s amazing heritage

 Our popular monthly speaker events are held at the Kiama Library auditorium and attract a good crowd.
 After the presentation is a chance for questions, then afternoon tea

-Orry-Kelly gala event.
+Orry-Kelly gala celebration

 The Orry-Kelly Dressing Hollywood Gala honours the legendary costume designer’s exceptional career and achievements, celebrating his legacy right here in his hometown of Kiama.